 Steven Bluestein attended undergraduate, as well as business school at the University of Kansas.
 He earned his BBA in Accounting and later earned his MBA in Tax Accounting.

-Intrigued by his success story, I reached out to get his insight and better understand his business and what led him to becoming such a successful entrepreneur.
+Intrigued by his success story, I reached out to get his insight and better understand his business and what led him to become such a successful entrepreneur.

 Why did you guys get into the custom toy business?